 In the mid-1950s the accolades for the rising left-handed Ivy League flamethrower were unending: “boy wonder”1 and “[t]he strikeout sensation.”2 New York Giants Farm Director Carl Hubbell—who knew a little something about bringing it when taking the hill throughout his 16-year HOF career—dubbed the youngster “the most promising pitcher in the chain.”3 Veteran outfielder Dusty Rhodes, in his homespun Alabama twang. said, “He sure can hum that seed!”4 Longtime sportswriter Dick Gordon observed that he “appears to have everything needed in the way of natural hurling ability.
 There are those graybeards who even suggest his fast ball is more ‘live’ than were those of Walter Johnson and Bob Feller.”5 These were plaudits suited for a future Hall of Famer.
 But Illinois native Pete Burnside spent eight years in the major leagues trying to tame his blazing fastball, and his career left him far short of induction in Cooperstown.

 Peter Willits Burnside was born on July 2, 1930, the younger of two sons of Robert Snowden and Helen Baxter (Willits) Burnside, in Evanston, Illinois, a suburb of Chicago.
 He was the three times great-grandson of Irish immigrants William and Margaret (Hogg) Burnside, who arrived in the United States in the first half of the 19th century.
 The Burnsides settled in the Midwest until the early 1900s, when Peter’s grandfather Ralph Henderson Burnside abruptly relocated to the Pacific Northwest.
 Ralph’s son Robert—Peter’s father—returned to the Midwest in his early ‘20s and pursued a career in sales.
 In 1924 he met and married Chicago native Helen Willits.
-The marriage dissolved a few years after Peter was born.
+Pete’s maternal grandfather was Ward Willits, who commissioned a prairie-style house from Frank Lloyd Wright located in Highland Park.
+This house is renowned and appears in coffee-table books on American architecture.
+Robert and Helen’s marriage dissolved a few years after Peter was born.

 Though he enjoyed a variety of sports, Burnside particularly favored baseball.
 As often as possible he took the el to Wrigley Field, just 12 miles south from his home, where he idolized and tried to emulate Cubs All-Star pitcher and fellow lefty Larry French.
 Burnside attended New Trier High School in Winnetka, Illinois, a school that has produced a long list of accomplished alums, including actors Charlton Heston and Rock Hudson and pro football HOF lineman Bruce Matthews.
 Burnside established his own credentials at New Trier on both the hardwood court and baseball field.
 Especially adept at free throw shooting, the tall, thin, almost frail-looking guard led the basketball team to a 13-3 record during his senior year.
 But Burnside especially excelled in baseball.
 A string of 19 straight scoreless innings on the hill earned him a spot on the citywide prep school All Star team (he proved a mean pitcher in American Legion play as well).
 Soon he was attracting major league attention.
 The Cubs gave Burnside a tryout in Wrigley Field, but following his high school graduation in 1948, he chose Dartmouth College instead.6